nicferrier/pglogapi/README.md

 * `keepieAuthorizedForReadOnlyFile`
   * is the filename of the keepie authorized file for readonly users
   * by default this is either `$PGLOGAPI_KEEPIE_READONLY` or `authorized-urls-readonly.json`
-* `keepieAuthorizedForReadOnlyEnvVar`
+* `keepieAuthorizedForWriteEnvVar`
-  * is the name of an environment variable that will specify the keepie read only authorized file
+  * is the name of an environment variable that will specify the keepie write authorized file
-  * by default this is: `PGLOGAPI_KEEPIE_READONLY`
+  * by default this is: `PGLOGAPI_KEEPIE_WRITE`
 * `keepieAuthorizedForWriteFile`
   * is the filename of the keepie authorized file for write users
   * by default this is either `$PGLOGAPI_KEEPIE_WRITE` or `authorized-urls-write.json`